cbrnr/sleepecg/CONTRIBUTING.md

 pre-commit install
 ```

 inside your local clone.
-After that, the checks required in the CI job will be run on all staged files when you commit - and abort the commit in case any issues are found.
+After that, the checks required in the CI job will be run on all staged files when you commit – and abort the commit in case any issues are found (in which case you should fix the found issues and commit again).

 ## Tests